 TOOLS AND EQUIPMENT USED

-Motor vehicle, telephone, computer and software, computer printer, calculator, copy machine and handheld devices.
+Motor vehicle, telephone, computer, calculator, copy machine, multi-meter and scanner.